mgoldfield/nodelooper/README.txt

 - max loops
 - max participants per loop
 - max participants global
-- ddos prevention with IP and user-agen fingerprinting
+- ddos prevention with IP and user-agent fingerprinting
 - prevent bots

+- write out dynamo changes in cli
 - testssssss / jest
-- snap to beat in main progress bar
-- more latency futzing - especially remove quant and see whats happening when I'm trimming stuff off of the back of the loop.
-I think I'm probably trimming too much off the back?

 instructions/faq:
 - loops persist for 1 day
 - how to convert wav to mp3
 - how to use midi
 - how is this project funded?

 v2: